ESSS/alfasim-sdk/docs/source/05_solver_config_hooks.rst

 on your plugin project folder.

-As an example, if the ``alfasim-sdk template`` command was created with the name ``myplugin`` the necessary file to be customized will be located on: :menuselection:`myplugin --> src --> python --> myplugin.py`
+As an example, if the ``alfasim-sdk template`` command was created with the name ``myplugin`` the necessary file to be customized would be located on: :menuselection:`myplugin --> src --> python --> myplugin.py`

 .. contents::
     :depth: 3